savnani5/Sampling-based-Planning-Algorithms/README.md

 ---
 ## ROS Gazebo Simulation
 This project is simulated in a gazebo world.
-The world is shown in figure 5.
 It is a 10 x 10 grid with polygon obstacles.ROS provides the capability of creating publishers and subscribers.
 We use two ROS nodes to achieve the simulation.
 The planner node contain the RRT/RRT*/RRT*